 At Queen Elizabeth's Girls' School we have high standards and high expectations.
-We aim to help each and every student to succeed and to be the best she can be.
+We aim to help each and every student to succeed and to 'be the best she can be'.
 A love of learning is our priority and girls are offered a forward looking, but balanced curriculum to prepare for life in the 21st century.

-High quality teaching and learning, judged by Ofsted as 'outstanding' is at the heart of all we do.
-As Ofsted affirmed, our girls are 'motivated and they know how to learn'.
-Over a number of years, we have strengthened teaching and learning, as well as accommodation and curriculum provision.
+High quality teaching and learning is at the heart of all we do.
+As Ofsted (2014) affirmed, our girls 'show a desire to learn'.
 We do not have 'state of the art' buildings, but pupil success is based on excellent pupil-teacher relationships and enjoyment of school work.

-High quality teaching goes hand-in-hand with a supportive pastoral system which allows our students to achieve beyond expectation and to be challenged to improve on their personal best.
+Outstanding teaching goes hand-in-hand with a supportive pastoral system which allows our students to achieve beyond expectation and to be challenged to improve on their personal best.
 The calm, caring and purposeful learning environment is a hallmark of the school and an important ingredient of our success.

-We are proud to be a girls' school serving our diverse local commnity; this brings a richness to school life.
-We help the girls to develop as confident, independent, flexible, self-disciplined and considerate young women who will be able to contribute positively and lead in the community and the workplace.
+We are proud to be one of the oldest state girls' schools in the country.
+This history and tradition enriches school life, as does the diversity of the local community we serve.
+As Ofsted confirmed, our girls leave us "as confident, articulate young adults".
 Your daughters will be offered many opportunities outside the classroom and we hope that they will enjoy being a member of our school community.